a79lee/Alvin-Portfolio/_posts/2016-02-01-placesplease.md

 excerpt_separator: <!--more-->
 ---

 Last year, I had the unique opportunity to develop a prototype in conjunction with the Games Institute within the University of Waterloo.
 I was approached by a friend, Shawn, asking if I was open to helping him develop a prototype for the Games Institute and the Stratford Theatre Festival.
 I was initially <!--more-->hesitant to accept given the size of the project and my inexperience, but in the end I decided to give it a try and I'm quite glad that I did!
-I learned more about Unity's 2D and UI tools throughout the process, especially the UI tools which I used quite a bit during the development of the prototype, and had the wonderful opportunity to help showcase the game at the Waterloo Innovation Summit!
+I learned more about Unity throughout the process, especially the UI tools which I used quite a bit during the development of the prototype, and had the wonderful opportunity to help showcase the game at the Waterloo Innovation Summit!

 ### A Little Background